 globalgoals.hamburg : background and motivation

-The first large painting will be mounted in a highly frequented public space (Neuer Kamp 32, 20357 Hamburg) at the end of June.
+The first banner was mounted in a highly frequented public space (Neuer Kamp 32, 20357 Hamburg) at the end of June 2017.
 It was designed in a discussion process and finally created by the artist Eckart Keller.
-It takes up SDG 1: End Poverty – just before leaders of the economically most powerful countries meet for the G20 summit in the city of Hamburg in July.
+It took up SDG 1: End Poverty – just before leaders of the economically most powerful countries descended upon the city for the G20 summit in July.

 The project team, Friderike Seithel and Liz Kistner, can be contacted at: